shaloo/docs.arcana/includes/text-snippets/debug_gasless_errors.md

       0x5ff137d4b0fdcd49dca30c7cf57e578a026d2789
     ==}

-    This is the address of the EntryPoint for the Biconomy bundler used by the Arcana Auth backend subsystem that supports the gasless feature.
+    This is the address of the EntryPoint for the Biconomy bundler used by the Arcana Auth back-end subsystem that supports the gasless feature.

     ![Gasless Errors 4](/img/an_debug_tenderly_entrypoint_address.png){.an-screenshots}